Skip to main content

 You’ll also get a shot called Rabies Immune Globulin with the first dose to help your body fight the virus faster.

-If you’ve already had the rabies vaccine, you’ll need 2 doses after an animal bite — you’ll get the first dose right away, followed by a second dose 3 days after the first.
+If you’ve already had the rabies vaccine, you’ll need two doses after an animal bite.
+You’ll get the first dose right away, followed by a second dose 3 days after the first.
 You won’t need the Rabies Immune Globulin shot.

 If you think you or someone in your family needs the rabies vaccine, talk with a doctor.